 The salmon adds a rich, delicate flavor, while the leeks and carrots add a bit of sweetness and earthiness.
 The dill gives the soup a fresh, herbaceous finish.
 I could eat this every day!

-Of course!
-Just be sure to thaw completely overnight in a fridge then pat dry with paper towels before proceeding.
+- Frozen salmon: If using, just be sure to thaw completely overnight in a fridge, then pat try with paper towels before proceeding.

 - Be cautious with the salt; the broth can be quite salty, so taste before adding more seasoning.